Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Related Works

 \subsection{Aleatoric and Epistemic Uncertainty}

-Aleatoric uncertainty \cite{der2009aleatory,kendall2017uncertainties} refers to the randomness of the outcome, or, the inherently stochastic and irreducible random effects.
+Aleatoric uncertainty \cite{der2009aleatory} refers to the randomness of the outcome, or, the inherently stochastic and irreducible random effects.
 It does not vanish as the sample size goes to infinity.
-Epistemic uncertainty \cite{depeweg2018decomposition,liu2019accurate}, or model uncertainty, refers to the uncertainty caused by a lack of knowledge.
+Epistemic uncertainty \cite{hullermeier2021aleatoric}, or model uncertainty, refers to the uncertainty caused by a lack of knowledge.
 It is the uncertainty due to model limitations.
 Generally, Bayesian and ensemble methods can estimate both epistemic and aleatoric uncertainty \cite{skafte2019reliable}.
-The variance networks and quantile-based methods focus on the overall predictive uncertainty, which reflects both epistemic and aleatoric uncertainty.
-In this paper, we focus on the overall predictive uncertainty too, as what we propose is an ensemble multi-quantile approach.
+The variance networks and quantile-based methods focus on the aleatoric uncertainty.
+In this paper, we focus on the aleatoric uncertainty only too, as what we propose is intrinsically a quantile-based approach.
+Both types of uncertainty are important and challenging to estimate.
+For more about epistemic uncertainty estimation, please refer to \cite{tagasovska2019single,lahlou2021deup}, etc.